 My mother crafted this beautiful handmade quilt piece shown in the picture above.
 In the previous picture, I flipped the quilt over to show the solid white backside so that the centerpiece would really stand out.
 The picture with the faux chicken in the middle of the center also belongs to my mom.

-Add a cute bow, a wire on the back, and hang it on the door as a wreath.
+Add a cute bow, and a wire on the back, and hang it on the door as a wreath.

 I hope you have fun creating your very own rustic centerpiece and be sure to check out our other Craft & DIY ideas!